In his study, where he spends much time reading, writing and thinking.

 Ungku Aziz's recommendations were accepted by the government, and the Perbadanan Wang Simpanan Bakal-bakal Haji, a precursor to Tabung Haji, was established in 1962, with Ungku Aziz becoming the first depositor.
 This body was merged with the Pejabat Urusan Haji (Pilgrims Management Office) in Penang to form Tabung Haji in 1969, with an expanded role.

-Tabung Haji, in its dual role, is responsible for preparing pilgrims for the Haj, and managing the logistical issues of the pilgrimage, such as plane tickets and accommodation.
-In its fund management role, in accordance with its Islamic focus, Ungku Aziz introduce profit sharing, inline with the Sharia principle as a means of income generation for the accrued deposits in
+Tabung Haji, in its dual role, is responsible for preparing pilgrims for the Haj and managing the logistical issues of the pilgrimage, such as plane tickets and accommodation.
+In its fund management role, in accordance with its Islamic focus, Ungku Aziz introduced profit sharing, in line with the Sharia principle as a means of income generation for the accrued deposits in Tabung Haji.

 Contributions To The National Cooperative Movement